Skip to content

 • ITemporalStore — temporal workload.
 Cochanges, the symbol-summary cache.
 Statistical signals over git history that never enter graphHash.

 Splitting the interfaces lets community adapters implement only the half they have an engine for.
-A graph-only Neo4j adapter does not have to handle cochange queries; a DuckDB-only deployment does not have to implement Cypher.
-ADR 0013 records the call-site refactor that made this work — 108 raw-SQL call sites across analysis/, mcp/, pack/, wiki/, and cli/ route through the typed finders on the interfaces.
+A graph-only Neo4j adapter does not have to handle cochange queries; the in-tree DuckDB temporal store does not have to implement Cypher.
+IGraphStore lives only on GraphDbStore; DuckDbStore implements ITemporalStore only — neither adapter implements both.
+ADR 0013 records the call-site refactor that routed 108 raw-SQL call sites across analysis/, mcp/, pack/, wiki/, and cli/ through the typed finders on the interfaces; ADR 0016 then ripped the DuckDB graph adapter out entirely.

-Section titled “LadybugDB graph store + DuckDB temporal store (default)”
+Section titled “LadybugDB graph store + DuckDB temporal store”

 FileHolds